 4. Put a Dresser Below Your Hanging Items

-A simple yet effective upgrade to any closet (especially a small one) is to place a dresser under your hanging items.
-This frees up space in your bedroom and makes a quick upgrade to your divider and storage options.
+When considering how to organize a closet, a simple yet effective upgrade to any closet (especially a small one) is to place a dresser under your hanging items.
+This frees up space in your bedroom and amplifies your storage options.
 It also doesn’t require installation like other closet systems; just place it where you want it and add your stuff!

 5. Get an Additional Clothes Rack